- Premium features included

 The biggest complaint involves strict bounce-rate rules leading to sudden account termination.
 This shows why list hygiene matters from day one.
 Despite occasional grumbles, Reddit generally recommends MailerLite for anyone wanting affordable, straightforward email marketing without unnecessary complexity.

 After months of heavy use, MailerLite remains refreshingly straightforward while doing more than you’d expect from a simple email marketing service.
 With a million users, it offers automation, landing pages, A/B testing, and AI tools at competitive prices.
-The free plan (500 subscribers, 12,000 monthly emails) works for testing but the cut from 1,000 subscribers stings—if you need the 2,500 subscriber free tier, check out Sender instead.
+The free plan (500 subscribers, 12,000 monthly emails) works for testing, but the cut from 1,000 subscribers stings—if you need the 2,500 subscriber free tier, check out Sender instead.

 While it doesn’t have ActiveCampaign’s advanced features, the clean interface, reliable delivery, and responsive support make MailerLite ideal for teams who prefer ease over complexity.
 It balances simplicity with capability, though businesses hit paid tiers sooner now.
-For small businesses prioritizing function over flash, it’s still great value.
+For small businesses prioritizing function over flash, it’s still a great value.

 MailerLite vs. ActiveCampaign